 WordPress is designed to be simple to use, however it is also “feature-full”, so utilizing or even understanding all that WordPress is capable of can be a large and daunting task.
 In other words, the rich features of WordPress can sometimes mask its underlying simplicity.
 This guide is meant to reinforce the basics of using WordPress, push the complexities into the background, and enable beginners to focus solely on the simple task at hand – creating content.
 Much of this post will be a visual guide using screenshots of a brand new, self-hosted WordPress installation.
+Scroll down to print a handy WordPress blogging cheatsheet.
 Ready?
 Let’s go.

 Because a brand new install of WordPress comes with an example post and an example page already installed, you’ll notice that you have 1 post (with 1 sample comment) and 1 page listed in the Right Now section.
 You’ll also see that you have a menu in the left sidebar of things you can do here in your admin area.
 In that menu, you’ll see the word Posts.
 That’s the area you’ll use the most from now on, so let’s start there.